Main Dishes

 Instructions

-2. Cut the bell pepper into strips, chop the remaining onion and garlic into large pieces and quarter the tomatoes.
+2. Cut the bell pepper into strips.
+Chop the remaining onion and garlic into large chunks.
+Quarter the tomatoes.

 Editorial Staff